Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: Proof of the attractive geodesics proposition

 The observation made in this section, stated in~\eqref{eq:deviation improvement on average} below, is that~\eqref{eq:Talagrands bound} may be improved `on average' for sub-geodesics of $\gamma$ due to the concavity of the square root function.

 For an interval $J=[a,b]\subset[0,L]$ with $a,b\in\ZZ$ and a path $p\in\mathcal{P}$, let

 be the expected passage time between the pioneer points of $p$ above the endpoints of $J$.
-We emphasize that even when we shall apply this definition with $p=\gamma$, the right-hand side is calculated using~\eqref{eq:expected passage time def}, i.e., without taking into account the information that $\gamma$ is a geodesic (so that $E_\gamma(J)$ is a random variable, different from the deterministic quantity $\mathbb E[T_\gamma(J)]$).
+We think of $E_p(J)$ as a deterministic function of the path $p$ and when we write $E_\gamma (J)$ we simply substitute the random path $\gamma $ inside this function (so that $E_\gamma(J)$ is a random variable, different from the deterministic quantity $\mathbb E[T_\gamma(J)]$).
 Define $p[J]$ to be the subpath of $p$ between the points $(a,f_p(a))$ and $(b,f_p(b))$, and define

 where the time of a path was defined in \eqref{eq:time of a path}.
 Note that $T_\gamma(J)=T(\gamma[J])$ almost surely as $\gamma$ is a geodesic.
 The quantity $D_\gamma(J)$ is a measure of the deviation of the passage time of the sub-geodesic of $\gamma$ between the pioneer points at $a$ and $b$.